Skip to main content

 What public registers don't tell you: A statutory demand or winding up application appears only after a creditor has exhausted informal options and escalated to formal legal process.
 Financial stress that has not yet reached that threshold leaves no public trace.
 A company can be in serious difficulty, with slow-paying suppliers, disputed subcontractor invoices, and stretched credit lines, without anything appearing on a register.

-Q8: Does the builder have established trade supply arrangements?
+Check 7 of 8: Does the builder have established trade supply arrangements?

 Why does this matter to you?